LuffyKudo/Lidraughts-Themes/Doubutsu Checkers∕Draughts/README.md

 - Boards and pieces included
 - Works with both 8x8 (32 fields) and 10x10 (50 fields) boards
 - Works with all variants
-- Words with matches, puzzles, analysis and board editor
+- Works with matches, puzzles, analysis and board editor

 ****Note**: Move guide printed on each pieces does not exactly match with Frisian and Frysk! variants but nevertheless still very much playable (pieces in Frisian and Frysk! can also capture orthogonally).<br>I cannot seem to add seperate pieces for Frisian and Frysk!
-In case you know how, kindly help by creating a [pull request](https://github.com/LuffyKudo/Lidraughts-Themes/pulls).
+In case you know how, kindly help by [forking](https://github.com/LuffyKudo/Lidraughts-Themes/fork) the repo and creating a pull request.
 Thank you and God Bless =>*

 # Lidraughts Sreenshot
 Click/tap to enlarge.